 Depending on your circumstances, you may have to either give or receive money when you switch homeowners insurance.
 If you paid your premiums in advance, you should be entitled to a refund, while if your contract mentions cancellation fees, you will have to comply.

 If you’ve taken a mortgage on your property, you should notify your lender about changing your policy.
 Otherwise, you risk being faced with something called forced insurance, which is when the mortgage company tries to buy its own coverage for your property.
 This may prove to be quite pricey for you, so it’s best to avoid it by keeping your bank in the loop.

-Switching your homeowners insurance policy isn’t as difficult as you may have been led to believe.
+Changing your homeowners insurance policy isn’t as difficult as you may have been led to believe.
 All you need to do is take a little time to understand your needs and options.
-Once you identify your priorities, get in touch with an independent insurance agent and have them help you find the most suitable options from trusted, reputable carriers.
+Once you identify your priorities, get in touch with an independent insurance agent in Franklin, TN and have them help you find the most suitable options from trusted, reputable carriers.